Navideck/store_checker/README.md

 **iOS**: Detects whether app is installed from TestFlight Beta or App Store build

 # Usage
 You can use the StoreChecker to find the origin of apk/ipa.
-This works both on iOS and Android.
+This works both on iOS, macOS and Android.
 Add this to your package's pubspec.yaml file:
 dependencies:
   store_checker: ^1.8.0